General Data Protection Regulations (GDPR) & UK Global Road Safety Ltd

 Should the breach be likely to result in a high risk of adversely affecting individuals’ rights and freedoms, UKGRS will also inform those individuals without undue delay.

-25th May 2018.
+Date of Policy: 1st June 2018.
 Next review date May 2019.